List of ships of the line of the Dutch Republic: Dimensions

 All lengths quoted in this article are measured in Amsterdam feet, taken as the length of the uppermost continuous deck from stem to stern.
 The Amsterdam foot (Amsterdamse voet) was equivalent to 28.3133 cm, and thus equated to 0.9289 of an English foot, a factor to bear in mind in any comparisons.
 It was divided into eleven inches (Amsterdamse duim) equal to 2.57393 cm, compared with 2.54 cm for an English inch.
 Thus 150 Amsterdam feet equated to 139 ft 4 inches in English measurement.
 The Rotterdam foot was considerably longer - 31.39 cm (equal to almost 1.03 English feet) - and was divided into twelve inches, each of 2.615 cm.
 However in 1653 all the Admiralties adopted the Amsterdam foot, and this has been employed throughout this article except where otherwise stated.

 Tons

 The system of weights was similarly united in the Netherlands, with the Amsterdam pound (pond) equal to 494.1 grams, compared with the English pound of 453.6 grams.
-Thus the Amsterdam pound (in which all ordnance calibres are quoted below) was 8.93% greater than the English pound (e.g the Dutch "24-pounder" was equivalent to 26 lb 2.3 oz.
+Thus the Amsterdam pound (that all ordnance calibres are quoted below) was 8.93% greater than the English pound (e.g the Dutch "24-pounder" was equivalent to 26 lb 2.3 oz.